 Artist Professional Development Grants are focused on supporting and forwarding the careers of Kentucky visual artists.
 This grant program promotes the growth and development of visual art in Kentucky by helping improve the critical skills, resources, knowledge, and connections of artists, furthering their careers by encouraging them to engage with the broader art world and raising the bar for art being produced in the region.
 Developing artists’ awareness of and participation in the national and international art world, this program aims to strengthen the level of discourse and practice among artists in the state.

 Applicants will be asked to submit proposals that clearly identify goals, benefits and outcomes, and preference will be given to those who aim to connect with individuals and groups outside of the region that can benefit their practice.

-The next deadline for applications is midnight on Sunday July 23, 2017.
-Travel in this cycle must be carried out between September 1, 2017, and February 28, 2018.
+The next deadline for applications is midnight on Sunday November 19, 2017.
+Travel in this cycle must be carried out in the period January 9 through June 30, 2018.

 Visual artists residing in the Great Meadows Foundation (GMF) region are eligible to apply for grants.
 The Great Meadows Foundation region encompasses the 120 counties of Kentucky, and the Greater Louisville area of Clark and Floyd counties in Indiana.

 Applicants must be professional visual artists.
 Students may not apply.

 Applicants must have held their primary residence in the GMF region for at least twelve calendar months before applying and must be current residents of the region at the time of receiving the grant and until their final report of the grant is submitted to the foundation.

 Previous grant recipients may not reapply until the next cycle following their final report deadline.